TacyPW/TacyPW/README.md

 - 👋 Hi, I’m Tacy Prins Woodlief!
-- 📒 I'm a student in my 20s studying Design at UCLA.\
+- 📒 I'm a graphic designer / programmer.
 &nbsp;
 - 👀 I’m interested in interactive design experiences using applied concepts from computer science and math.
 - 🌱 I’m currently learning processing, and relearning python in order to explore more back end programming.